Key takeaways from night 2 of the Democratic convention

 But nobody’s making jokes now.
 During the first two days of the Democratic National Convention, the party’s luminaries — and even some Republicans — have grimly warned the public that he represents a fundamental danger to democracy.

-Conventions usual follow a standard ritual.
+Conventions usually follow a standard ritual.
 But it’s not surprising that a virtual convention would change that.

 Biden’s campaign used the moment not to anoint a single emerging party star, but rather 17 of them, reflecting the diversity of race, age, geography and identity.

 It was a stunt for sure, with selfies, ring lights and tightly scripted hits on Trump.
-But it also seemed effective to make the point, that Biden, 77, wants to provide a gateway for young leaders.
+But it also seemed effective to make the point, that Biden wants to provide a gateway for young leaders.

 “A new generation of leaders is rising up,” said Pennsylvania state Rep. Malcolm Kenyatta, an openly gay lawmaker who praised Biden for supporting marriage equality earlier than many older politicians.